Bikeman868/OwinFramework.Middleware/OwinFramework.Dart/readme.md

 This configuration specifies that:

-* The url `http://mysite/ui` is mapped to the files in the `\ui\web` sub-folder beneath the root folder of the web site for browsers that natively support Dart, and the `\ui\build\web` sub-folder for browsers that do not support Dart natively.
+* The url `http://mysite.com/ui` is mapped to the files in the `\ui\web` sub-folder beneath the root folder of the web site for browsers that natively support Dart, and the `\ui\build\web` sub-folder for browsers that do not support Dart natively.
 This is the folder structure that the Dart compiler uses by default.

-* The configuration of this middleware can examined by retreieving the url `http://mysite/config/dart`.
+* The configuration of this middleware can examined by retreieving the url `http://mysite.com/config/dart`.

-* All static files are cached in memory for 30 minutes if they are less than 10,000 bytes in size up to a maximum total memory consumption of 1,000,000 bytes for all files.
-This featre relies on output caching middleware.
-If there is no output caching middleware configured in your OWIN pipeline then these files will not be cached.

 ## Getting Started with Dart